tc39/notes/es9/2018-03/mar-22.md

 GI: So the fourth bullet point on this slide

 DH: I don't like it very much.
 These are just a super-cross-cutting collection of these proposals. we would have to deal with it as a collection.
-I dont see why we deal with the m seperately
+I dont see why we deal with the m separately

 GI: That's fair